 - Warranty Required – Products must come with the same factory warranty as Best Buy.

-I think the 25- mile radius “policy” may have some wiggle room in it as I’ve been able to get a price match on from a store 40 miles away.
+I think the 25- mile radius “policy” may have some wiggle room in it as I’ve been able to score a price match from a store over 40 miles away.

 Best Buy will indeed price match some online stores.
 While the list is limited to only 7 retailers, they include some heavy-weights in the consumer electronics category and offer a great opportunity to find a lower price.